-Determination Preparation Presentation to be made under categories of dis- value to investor thorough assess actually affected le under the CCRF according to the an Disclosures shall be made on a consistent basis and shall include the information that is necessary to maximize its value to investors.
-(2.12) Disclosures shall be presented and communicated so as to make them useful for investors.
+Determinat nination Preparation Presentation to be made under categories of dis value to investor thorough assess actually affected shall determine the disclosures er the CCRF according to the sclosure content that are of rs and a process that involves a sment of how climate change has l or has the potential to affect the rrategic objectives.
+(2.3) and shall include I be made on a consistent basis e the information that is necessary value to investors.
+(2.12) l be presented and communicated nem useful for investors.
 (2.26) determining, pr All requirements shall be read in conjunction with Chapter 3 which describes the characteristics of decision-useful information that shall be applied in determining, preparing and presenting disclosures in accordance with the requirements and Chapter 4, which sets out requirements as to the type of information that is useful to investors.
 Content (2.5) Disclosures shall take account of the content requirements in Chapter 4 of the CCRF.
 Future prospects & past performance (2.16) Disclosures under the CCRF shall enable investors to assess the future prospects of the organization as well as its past performance.
 Form of presentation (2.30) Disclosures shall be clear and straightforward.
 Investor perspective (2.6) Disclosures shall focus on investors as the primary users of information.
 Reporting period (2.18) Information shall be provided on an annual basis for the same period covered by the mainstream financial report, or for a period of twelve months ending in that period.
 Position of information (2.32) Information shall be reported in a place and in such a way as to explain the links between the organization's strategy, operations and climate change impacts.
 Management perspective (2.8) Disclosures shall bring to bear management's view of the organization's strategy and objectives.
 Organizational boundary (2.20) Subject to the CCRF recommendations about organizational boundaries for greenhouse gas emissions reporting (see Chapter 4), disclosures shall be made for the group of entities for which consolidated financial statements are prepared.
 Performance measures and indicators (2.36) Organizations shall disclose performance measures and indicators used by management to manage the business and to track progress against climate change-related targets.
-Regulatory perspective (2.11) Disclosures shall comply with regulatory requirements for financial reporting or corporate disclosure of climate changerelated information.
+Regulatory perspective (2.11) Disclosures shall comply with regulatory requirements for financial reporting or corporate disclosure of climate change- related information.
 Where there is a conflict between the requirements of CCRF and the regulatory requirements, the regulatory requirements shall be applied and the nature and effect of the conflict disclosed.
 Statement of conformance (2.22) Disclosures shall include a statement of conformance with the CCRF requirements.
 In cases where full conformity has not been possible because of the organization's particular circumstances, the statement of conformance shall identify those requirements with which it has not been possible to conform, in whole or in part, together with an explanation of the relevant circumstances, information about the organization's stage of conformance and its plans for full application of the requirements.
 Comparative analysis (2.39) Disclosures shall explain changes in approach and changes in results from year to year.
 Standards, policies and organizational boundary used for preparing information (2.24) The statement of conformance shall include details of the standards, policies and organizational boundary used for preparing information and confirmation that the standards, policies and organizational boundary have been used consistently from one reporting period to the next.
 Segmentation (2.41) Disclosures shall be consistent with the associated financial statements of the organization.
 Therefore if financial statements include segment information, disclosures about climate change shall also reflect that segmentation.